Oki!

 What is the Siksikaitsitapi Agriculture Project?

-SAP empowers Siksikaitsitapi agricultural producers and traditional harvesters with traditional knowledge, resources and peers to engage with and implement culturally-appropriate agricultural climate solutions (i.e. they align with Blackfoot culture).
+The Purpose: To empower Siksikaitsitapi members with agricultural climate solutions that are aligned with Blackfoot culture.
 The vision of SAP is the widespread adoption of these solutions within the Siksikaitsitapi, helping to address the social, economic and environmental issues its members and many Indigenous Peoples face.

-Wages: $29.00-$31.00/hour (depending on level of experience) You will be working as a contractor and are responsible for ensuring that necessary payments for income tax / CPP have been made.
+Wages: $29.00-$31.00 per hour (depending on level of experience) You will be working as a contractor and are responsible for ensuring that necessary payments for income tax / CPP have been made.

 Hours: 30 – 40 hours/week.
 A typical work week with Rural Routes is Monday to Thursday.